jcoleman45/6300test/Project1/ProjectPlan.md

 ```- Entrance criteria (inputs needed for the activity)```
 ```- Exit criteria (outputs produced by the activity and how you know it has been completed satisfactorily)```

-Our team are using a waterfall-like process for this project.
-Specifically, we will implement the following steps:
+The software development methodology planned to be used is the waterfall-process.
+Specifically, the following activities are planned :

-**Plan Project:** Several meeting are scheduled to build the team, outline the whole process and define various responsibilities.
-A project plan will be drafted by the project manager and approved by the team.
+**Plan Project:** Meetings are scheduled to build the team, outline the whole process and define individual and team responsibilities.
+A project plan (current document) will be drafted by the project manager and approved by the team.
+The project plan will be tracked on an ongoing basis until the completion of the project.
+Certain PM metrics will be captured as and when necessary.

+Entry Criteria

+Exit Criteria

-**Define requirements: **The user requirements and system requirements(functional and non-functional) are identified in this step.
-The documentation lead will write the documents and update it after team review.
+**Define Requirements:** The user requirements and system requirements(functional and non-functional) will be identified.
+The Documentation lead will be responsible for the overall documentation with support from all team members with respect to review.

+Entry Criteria

+Exit Criteria

-**Develop software: **The software will be developed through Java.
-The code will be shared and managed using Github repository.
-The code should be tested by QA manager and reviewed by all team members until it meets the requirements according to the requirements document.
+**Develop Software:** The software will be developed using Java.
+The code will be shared and managed using Github version control repository.
+The code shall be tested by QA manager with support from all team members until it meets the requirements as per the requirements document.

+Entry Criteria

+Exit Criteria

-**Verify software: **The software will be tested through various cases using JUnit.
-The QA manager will work with the develop lead to fix problems and make sure it pass all the tests.
+**Verify Software: **The software will be tested through various cases using JUnit.
+The QA manager will work with the developer lead to fix problems and make sure it pass all the tests.
+The test cases will be written to have a good code coverage.

+Entry Criteria

+Exit Criteria

-**Write user manual: **As a user guide, the manual will be written and released with the software.
+**Write User Manual:** Detailed user guides will be documented and released with the software.
 It will contain both usage guide and troubleshooting information for the software.
-The content will be written by the documentation and reviewed by all team members.
+The content will be written by the documentation lead and reviewed by all team members.

+Entry Criteria

+Exit Criteria

 ##3 Team